Leyland National

 The Leyland National is an integrally constructed British step-floor single-decker bus manufactured in large quantities between 1972 and 1985.
 It was developed as a joint project between two UK nationalised industries – the National Bus Company and British Leyland.
-Buses were constructed at a specially built factory at the Lillyhall Industrial Estate, Workington.
+Buses were constructed at a specially-built factory at the Lillyhall Industrial Estate in Workington.
 Styling was carried out by the Italian vehicle stylist Giovanni Michelotti, previously commissioned by both Triumph (Herald, TR4, GT6, 2000/2500, 1300, Dolomite and Stag) and Scammell lorries (Routeman GRP cab).

 It was intended to replace all the rear-engined single-decker buses offered by British Leyland, including the AEC Swift, Bristol RE, single-deck Daimler Fleetline, Daimler Roadliner and Leyland Panther.